-The last all clear would sound a week later and, while infant heads and hands and feet were blown from tiny bodies rendered nameless, Sylvie forged a tiny corpse of her own.
-Binding sticks and twigs, lined with moss and stuffed with stones, she wove her Arthur into life suspended and laid him the ground, piling the warmth of the earth over him, planting him out in a second womb.
+The last all clear wouldn’t sound for another week and, while infant heads and hands and feet were blown from tiny bodies rendered nameless, Sylvie forged a tiny corpse of her own.
+Binding sticks and twigs, lined with moss and stu^ed with stones, she wove her Arthur into deathless life and laid him in the ground, piling the warmth of the earth over him, planting him in a second womb.
 We’ll visit, she promised, every Thursday.

 ‘I’m to be your Ma,’ she told him.
 The boy dipped his face again but let her keep his hand, his black eyes on her knees until, crouching too, they found their way up to hers.
 ‘And you,’ she said, ‘are to be Arthur.’

-‘He’s a bit small,’ Gerald said, ‘a bit small and a bit dark – he’ll never match up with Harold’.
+‘He’s a bit small,’ Gerald said, ‘a bit small and a bit dark – he’ll never match up with Harry.’

 Sylvie had prepared herself to assume the role of mother – nothing more.
-A role she would play with the same indifference as she played wife.
-But then, the boy in front of her, drawn to take his hand – and the veil of indifference had shown itself to be threadbare.
-Gerald’s eye checked her: what was best for proper little soldiers?
+A role she would play with the same indi^erence as she played wife.
+But then, the boy in front of her, seeing him take in his new world inch by inch, his eyes beginning to chart the ground just beyond his feet – this tiny act of courage, small and quiet as the boy himself – drew Sylvie to take his hand, and the veil of indi^erence had shown itself to be threadbare.
+Gerald’s eye checked her: What was best for proper little soldiers?

-Sylvie’s fingers straightened, a hardened palm across her belly: proper little soldiers needed efficiency, a firm hand and firm tone, and being pulled under by the touch of him, the quiet of him, wasn’t going to make a soldier out of any one – least of all her.
+Sylvie’s _ngers straightened, a hardened palm across her belly: proper little soldiers needed eaciency, a _rm hand and _rm tone, and being pulled under by the touch of him, the quiet of him, wasn’t going to make a proper little soldier out of anyone – least of all her.
 And she had to be.
 No one was getting out of the army now.

 ‘Maybe he’s deaf,’ Gerald suggested.

 ‘I think he’s tired,’ Sylvie said, standing back.
-‘We should try to get him upstairs.’
+‘We should try and get him upstairs.’

 As far as Sylvie would remember it, the boy’s silence would not break for another week, the instant snatching her back to the howl she’d once felt but never heard.
-A second cry was meant to rise up and join Harry’s that spring but, without a living voice to carry it, the silenced wail of primal need was trapped in the womb that failed it.
-More animal than human, it dissolved Harold’s cries to little more than background noise.
-That same soundless howl pitched its helpless terror again – but this time it found a voice in the boy’s cry.
-Embodied, it filled her grieving womb with her dead child, melding the two Arthurs to one.
-The cry pulled her up and told her, if only for that night and the days that followed, that this small dark quiet they’d named Arthur was now her Arthur – the other had gone.
+A second cry was meant to rise up and join Harry’s that spring but, without a living voice to carry it, the silenced wail of primal need was trapped in the womb that had failed it.
+More animal than human, it dissolved Harry’s cries to little more than background noise.
+That same soundless howl pitched its helpless terror again – but this time it found a voice in the boy’s cry: embodied, it _lled her grieving womb with her dead child, lending `esh to the twig baby she’d planted and fresh hope to the white buds she’d scattered, melding the two Arthurs to one.
+The cry pulled her up and told her, if only for that night and the days that followed, that this small dark quiet they’d named Arthur was her Arthur – and her Arthur had gone.

 ‘He was screaming.’

-When Sylvie found him, blanket-wrapped in the airing cupboard, she hovered her palm just close enough to his head to feel the fine crown of black hair beneath it.
+When Sylvie found him, blanket-wrapped in the airing cupboard, she hovered her palm just close enough to his head to feel the _ne crown of black hair beneath it.
 ‘It’s alright,’ she said, ‘you can stay here if you like.’
-So she sat on the floor beside the open cupboard and told Arthur stories about another little Arthur just like him who was also very small, and also very quiet, except that no one in the whole wide world had ever seen him, no one knew why or where he’d gone – no one but her.
-But if Arthur was very very good she would take him one day and show him this other little boy.
+So she sat on the `oor beside the open cupboard and told Arthur stories about another little Arthur just like him who was also very small, and also very quiet, but no one in the whole wide world had ever seen him, no one knew why he’d gone or where he’d gone – no one but her – but if Arthur was very very good she would take him one day and show him this other little Arthur.
 She’d show him where she’d planted him.
-Every day he grows a little bit bigger, she told him, a little bit bigger and a little bit stronger and when he’s big enough and strong enough it would be time to pull him up and out of the ground for everyone to see.
+Every day he grows a little bit bigger, she told him, a little bit bigger and a little bit stronger and when he’s big enough and strong enough it would be time to pull him up and out of the ground for the whole wide world to see.